 - Add the desired block.

-- Click on the Configure ... block icon highlighted at right.
+- Click on the Configure ... block link.

-- To adjust where the block appears, set the weight number—choose between -10 (top of the column) to 10 (bottom of the column).
-Reopen the Configure ... block page and change the weight again if the block doesn't display where you want it to.
+- To adjust where the block appears, set the weight number—choose between -10 (top of the column) to 10 (bottom of the column) or drag and drop it where you want it to appear after you Save changes.